Program Director | Lydia M. López-Ruiz

 INST 395 | Community Services Field Experience

-MSW degree from the University of Pennsylvania
+MSW, University of Pennsylvania

-BSW degree from Eastern University
+BSW, Eastern University

 Licensed practitioner with the state of Pennsylvania

-Shelita Jackson’s teaching philosophy is to be a bridge that connects and guides students through the learning process.
+Professor Jackson’s teaching philosophy is to be a bridge that connects and guides students through the learning process.
 She believes every student deserves to be treated with respect, to be offered support where needed, to be challenged to reach a place of excellence and to be educated in a manner that prepares them to be successful in their future endeavors.

 In 2014, she received the “Bright Light for Christ” award at Millennium Baptist Church for having a commitment to education and community outreach.
 She is also the recipient of the 2011 John Hope Franklin Combating American Racism Award presented by the Black Men at Penn at the University of Pennsylvania.
 She is also an Associate Minister at Millennium Baptist Church.